Iterative Refinement Graph Neural Network for Antibody Sequence-Structure Co-design: Experiments

 \subsection{SARS-CoV-2 neutralization optimization}

-\textbf{Data.} Identifying neutralizing antibodies for COVID-19 is crucial to the development of antiviral drugs.
-The Coronavirus Antibody Database (CoVAbDab) contains 2411 antibodies, each associated with multiple binary labels indicating whether it neutralizes a coronavirus (SARS-CoV-1 or SARS-CoV-2) at a certain epitope.
+\textbf{Data.} The Coronavirus Antibody Database (CoVAbDab) contains 2411 antibodies, each associated with multiple binary labels indicating whether it neutralizes a coronavirus (SARS-CoV-1 or SARS-CoV-2) at a certain epitope.
 Similar to the previous experiment, we divide the antibodies into training, validation, and test sets based on CDR-H3 cluster split with 8:1:1 ratio.

 \textbf{Neutralization predictor.} The predictor takes as input the VH sequence of an antibody and outputs a neutralization probability for the SARS-CoV-1 and SARS-CoV-2 viruses.
 Each residue is embedded into a 64 dimensional vector, which is fed to a SRU encoder~\citep{lei2021attention} followed by average-pooling and a two-layer feed forward network.
 The final outputs are the probabilities $p_1$ and $p_2$ of neutralizing SARS-CoV-1 and SARS-CoV-2 and our scoring function is $f(\vs)=p_2$.
 The predictor achieved 0.81 test AUROC for SARS-CoV-2 neutralization prediction.